singularityhub/singularity-cli/.docs/index.rst

 Welcome to Singularity Python API's documentation!
 ==================================================

 Singularity Python is the Python API for working with Singularity containers.
-The module is under development and *not yet ready for use!* This code is licensed under the Affero GPL, version 3.0 or later LICENSE.
+The module is licensed under the MPL 2.0 LICENSE.

 Contents: